voideditor/void/CONTRIBUTING.md

 - Make sure you follow the prerequisite steps.
 - Make sure you have the same NodeJS version as `.nvmrc`.
-- If you make any React changes, you must re-run `npm run buildreact` and re-build.
+- Make sure your `npm run watchreact` is running if you change any React files, or else you'll need to re-build.
 - If you get `"TypeError: Failed to fetch dynamically imported module: vscode-file://vscode-app/.../workbench.desktop.main.js", source: file:///.../bootstrap-window.js`, make sure all imports end with `.js`.
 - If you have any questions, feel free to [submit an issue](https://github.com/voideditor/void/issues/new).
 For building questions, you can also refer to VSCode's full [How to Contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page.